D’Angelo, soulful and reclusive R&B visionary, dies aged 51

 Singer behind ‘Brown Sugar’ was a leading light in soul music

-D’Angelo, the legendary R&B and neo-soul singer behind hits including “Lady,” “Brown Sugar” and “Untitled (How Does It Feel),” has died from cancer aged 51.
+D’Angelo, the legendary R&B and neo-soul pioneer behind hits including “Lady,” “Brown Sugar” and “Untitled (How Does It Feel),” has died from cancer aged 51.

 The American musician’s family confirmed his death in a statement that said: “The shining star of our family has dimmed his light for us in this life… After a prolonged and courageous battle with cancer, we are heartbroken to announce that Michael D’Angelo Archer, known to his fans around the world as D’Angelo, has been called home, departing this life today, 14 October 2025.”